For questions or to schedule an appointment, call us at 281-637-7001

 - Bring address and fax numbers of any additional physicians to whom you want results sent.
 This does not include the ordering physician.

 - If scheduling a screening study, you should not have any breast complaint or problem.
 If you have developed a breast problem since scheduling your screening study, please call prior to your appointment so we can reschedule you for a diagnostic study.

 Uterine fibroids are a common cause of heavy uterine bleeding and pain in reproductive-age women and the most prevalent benign gynecologic tumor.
 They are responsible for almost half of all hysterectomies performed annually in the United States.
 Traditionally, surgeons have treated fibroids through removal by open abdominal surgery – either by hysterectomy, in which the entire uterus is removed, or by myomectomy, where the uterus remains and only the fibroids are removed.

-In fact, St. Luke’s is a recognized leader in such minimally invasive surgical alternatives for removal of uterine fibroids.
+In fact, CHI St. Luke’s Health - Sugar Land Hospital is a recognized leader in such minimally invasive surgical alternatives for removal of uterine fibroids.
 These alternatives allow a woman to leave the hospital the same day of surgery and return to normal activities almost immediately.

 UTERINE FIBROID EMBOLIZATION (UFE) Uterine Fibroid Embolization (UFE) is a non-surgical and less invasive method for treating symptomatic fibroid tumors through interventional radiology.